example42/example42.github.io/_posts/2018-01-29-remote_puppet_control.md

   - Puppet runs triggered on Canary nodes during CI
   - Puppet runs only on request, without always running agents
   - Staged rollouts of configurations via remotely orchestrated Puppet runs.

+Note that in most of the above examples we can see the result of the Puppet run only after it has ended and not in real-time.

 Happy Puppet orchestration, with or without PSICK,